Manittas/LSB-Extraction-Script/README.md

 # Setup:

 To run this script the user will need to install **Python3** and **pip**, more specifically **version 3.10** of it (tutorial about it can be easily found through
-Google).
+Google) and requires a **Unix shell**.
 After that you will need to install the required Python libraries and dependencies that are used in it.
 The first one is **cv2** from the opencv dependency, and for it just type in the console:

 ```s
 sudo apt-get install python3-opencv
 ```

 For the **bitarray** and **numpy** dependencies type:

 ```s
 pip install bitarray
 pip install numpy
 ```

 # Instructions: